finbourne/lusid-sdk-python-preview/sdk/docs/QuotesApi.md

 # **upsert_quote_access_metadata_rule**
 > QuoteAccessMetadataRule upsert_quote_access_metadata_rule(scope, upsert_quote_access_metadata_rule_request, effective_at=effective_at)

-[EXPERIMENTAL] Upsert a Quote Access Metadata Rule.
+[EXPERIMENTAL] UpsertQuoteAccessMetadataRule: Upsert a Quote Access Metadata Rule.
 This creates or updates the data in LUSID.

 Update or insert one Quote Access Metadata Rule in a single scope.
 An item will be updated if it already exists  and inserted if it does not.
 The response will return the successfully updated or inserted Quote Access Metadata Rule or failure message if unsuccessful    It is important to always check to verify success (or failure).
 Multiple rules for a key can exists with different effective at dates, when resources are accessed the rule that is active for the current time will be fetched